 Core Feral Updates in Midnight

 Feral in Midnight sees some drastic changes to some key mechanics, while also trimming some abilities that played more of a secondary role.
-The result is something that still maintains the core gameplay of Feral, but some of the optimization possibilities were lost in the process.
-New additions to add new rotational goals in are, however, both new and interesting.
+The result is something that still maintains the core idea of Feral, but some of the optimization possibilities were lost in the process.
+New additions that add extra rotational goals are interesting, but to cover for the removals they need more meat on the bones.

 Snapshotting Changes